golololologol/Semantic-Convo-Utils/README.md

 3. Navigate to the middle of the script, there you will see all the settings available.
 4. Ensure that your dataset is in a compatible format (see Compatible formats), and input the whole path to your dataset into `file_path` variable.
 5. See other options there, and adjust them to your wants.
 Most notably: the `script_mode` and `device` variables.
+6. Launch it and see if you get any errors.
 ### Compatible formats:
 What's a script useful for, if the input format if unknown?
 Well, not for much, so here's what formats this script accepts:
 1. (Old) .jsonl, `{"conversations": ["AAAA","aaaaaaa","AAAAA"], "reversed": false, "source": "aaa_dataset", "score": 2}`\